When Robotics Meets Wireless Communications: An Introductory Tutorial: CaTP Examples

-\item {\bf Communications-aware UAV Placement}.
-In the previously described problems, the main focus was on the robot's trajectory.
-In Communications-aware UAV placement problems, the focus is on the stopping (or final) positions of the UAV to provide a communication service to ground users, rather than on the full trajectory, although in some cases, the energy required by the UAV to reach a convenient final position was also of interest.
-For these problems, the wireless channel is modelled using 3D channel models, such as the ones presented in section \ref{Comm:channel}.
-In 5G, it is expected that drones will be part of the cellular networks to improve their performance.
-Therefore, this particular problem is of high interest.
-Note also that even if this is not a CATP problem, it requires similar tools and models.
-For this reason and its importance for future cellular networks, we will next briefly describe some instances of this problem.
+{\bf v.
+Communications-aware UAV Placement}.
+In Communications-aware \ac{UAV} placement problems, the focus is on the stopping (or final) positions of the \ac{UAV} to provide communication to ground users, rather than on the full trajectory.
+In some cases, the energy required by the UAV to reach a convenient final position is also of interest.
+For these problems, the wireless channel model usually considers the effect of the altitude and uses similar models to the ones described in section \ref{A2GCommChannels}.
+It is expected that drones will become a part of the cellular networks to improve their performance, and thus this particular problem is of interest.
+Even if this is not a \ac{CaTP} problem, it requires similar tools and models.

-For example in \cite{CATP13}, the authors consider the problem of positioning UAVs for improving a cellular network.
-In \cite{UAV16}, the authors optimize the altitude of a UAV to provide service to a cellular network.
-The authors of \cite{UAV17} address the problem of optimizing the 3D position of a UAV to maximize the number of covered users.
-In \cite{UAV18}, the problem of optimizing the 3D position of UAV to maximize the number of users covered by the network is considered, which maximizes the revenue of the network.
-In \cite{UAV19}, optimization of the position of a UAV giving communications service to a user inside a vertical building is evaluated.
-The problem of a distributed algorithm is considered in \cite{UAV22} for the purpose of the iterative optimization of a position of a team of UAVs giving service to other users in a network.
+In \cite{CATP13}, the problem of positioning \acp{UAV} for improving a cellular network is considered.
+In \cite{UAV16}, the authors optimize the altitude of a \ac{UAV} to provide service to a cellular network.
+In \cite{UAV17}, the authors optimize the 3D position of a \ac{UAV} to maximize the number of covered users.
+In \cite{UAV18}, the authors optimize the 3D position of \ac{UAV} to maximize the number of users covered by the network.
+In \cite{UAV19}, the authors optimize the position of a \ac{UAV} providing communications to a user inside a vertical building.
+In \cite{UAV22}, the authors propose a distributed algorithm to iteratively optimize the position of a team of \ac{UAV} providing service to users in a network.